 Section 11.
 Reports. (a) The Rural Economic Development Center shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of grants authorized by this act.
+The report shall set forth for the preceding fiscal year:

+(1) Itemized and total allocations of grants authorized and unallocated funds for the grant program as of the end of the preceding fiscal year;

+(2) Identification of each grant agreement entered into by the Rural Economic Development Center during the preceding fiscal year and the total amount of grants authorized by such grant agreements;

+(3) The amount disbursed to each local government unit pursuant to such grant agreements during the preceding fiscal year and the total amount of such disbursements; and

+(4) A summary for the five preceding years of the information required by subdivisions (1) through (3) of this subsection.

 The report shall be signed by the Chair of the Board of Directors of the Rural Economic Development Center.

+(b) The Department of Environment and Natural Resources shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of grants authorized by this act.
 The report shall set forth for the preceding fiscal year:

-- (1) Itemized and total allocations of grants authorized and unallocated funds for the grant program as of the end of the preceding fiscal year; - (2) Identification of each grant agreement entered into by the Rural Economic Development Center during the preceding fiscal year and the total amount of grants authorized by the grant agreements; - (3) The amount disbursed to each local government unit pursuant to the grant agreements during the preceding fiscal year and the total amount of the disbursements; and - (4) A summary for the five preceding years of the information required by subdivisions (1) through (3) of this subsection. - (b) The Department of Environment and Natural Resources shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of grants authorized by this act.
+(1) Itemized and total allocations of grants authorized and unallocated funds for the grant program as of the end of the preceding fiscal year;

+(2) Identification of each grant agreement entered into by the Department of Environment and Natural Resources during the preceding fiscal year and the total amount of grants authorized by such grant agreements;

+(3) The amount disbursed to each local government unit pursuant to such grant agreements during the preceding fiscal year and the total amount of such disbursements; and

+(4) A summary for the five preceding years of the information required by subdivisions (1) through (3) of this subsection.

 The report shall be signed by the Secretary of Environment and Natural Resources.
-The report shall set forth for the preceding fiscal year: - (1) Itemized and total allocations of grants authorized and unallocated funds for the grant program as of the end of the preceding fiscal year; - (2) Identification of each grant agreement entered into by the Department of Environment and Natural Resources during the preceding fiscal year and the total amount of grants authorized by the grant agreements; - (3) The amount disbursed to each local government unit pursuant to the grant agreements during the preceding fiscal year and the total amount of the disbursements; and - (4) A summary for the five preceding years of the information required by subdivisions (1) through (3) of this subsection. - (c) The Department of Commerce shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of grants authorized by this act.
-The report shall be signed by the Secretary of Commerce.
-The report shall set forth for the preceding fiscal year:

-- - Section 14.
-G.S.
-159G-6 reads as rewritten: - "§ 159G-6.
-Distribution of funds.
-Revolving loans and grants. (a) - All funds appropriated or accruing to the Clean Water Revolving Loan and Grant Fund, other than funds set aside for administrative expenses. shall be used for revolving loans and grants to local government units for construction costs of wastewater treatment works, wastewater

-- Itemized and total allocations of grants authorized and unallocated funds (1) for the grant program as of the end of the preceding fiscal year; - (2) Identification of each grant agreement entered into by the Department of Commerce during the preceding fiscal year and the total amount of grants authorized by the grant agreements; - (3) The amount disbursed to each local government unit pursuant to the grant agreements during the preceding fiscal year and the total amount of the disbursements; and - (4) A summary for the five preceding years of the information required by subdivisions (1) through (3) of this subsection.

 Section 12.
 Minority business participation.
 The goals set by G.S.
 143-128 for participation in projects by minority businesses apply to projects funded by the proceeds of bonds or notes issued under this act.
-The Department of Environment and Natural Resources, the Department of Commerce, and the Rural Economic Development Center shall monitor compliance with this requirement and shall report to the General Assembly by January 1 of each year on the participation by minority businesses in these projects.
+The Department of Environment and Natural Resources and the Rural Economic Development Center shall monitor compliance with this requirement and shall report to the General Assembly by January 1 of each year on the participation by minority businesses in these projects.